AIR-UFG/docs/twizy/README.md

 The software documentation focuses on the algorithms, software frameworks, and control systems utilized in the operation of the StreetDrone Renault Twizy.
 It includes:

-- **Operating System Configuration**: Setup and configuration of the operating system environment, including ROS packages and dependencies required for development.
+- [**Operating System Configuration**](software/operating_system.md): Setup and configuration of the operating system environment, including ROS packages and dependencies required for development.

-- **Autonomous Control Software**: Details about the software stack responsible for autonomous driving capabilities, including perception, planning, and control algorithms.
+- [**Autonomous Control Software**](software/vehicle_interface.md): Details about the software stack responsible for autonomous driving capabilities.

 - **Simulation Environment**: Information about the simulation environment used for testing and validation of software algorithms before deployment on the physical vehicle.